Cap-It works best with JavaScript enabled. Enable JavaScript.

 Cap rate: the lower the cap rate, the greater the probability that the cap will pay out (and the larger each payment will be).
 Accordingly, caps with lower cap rates are more expensive than caps with higher cap rates.

-For a given cap structure (amount protected, duration and cap rate) the cost of the cap premium will fluctuate over time based on changes in interest rates and interest rate volatility.
+For a given cap structure (amount protected, duration and cap rate) the cost of the cap premium will fluctuate over time based on changes in market expectations regarding the future path of interest rates and interest rate volatility.

 What are the risks of buying a cap?